-This is a core course that will focus on understanding developmental disabilities.
-Developmental disabilities will be discussed in terms of the core challenges to the child and the family.
-Disabilities will be discussed from a framework that will involve physiology, emotionality, cognition, and behavior.
-The class will learn how to manage disabilities in the family as well as other systems in which the child participates.
+This course focuses on understanding developmental disabilities.
+Developmental disabilities are discussed in terms of the core challenges to the child and the family.
+Disabilities are discussed from a framework that involves physiology, emotionality, cognition, and behavior.
+The students learn how to manage disabilities in the family as well as other systems in which the child participates.